toextendmylimits/system_design/search.md

 Index and Revert Index
 The indexer uses a distributed data processing system like MapReduce for parallel and distributed index construction.
 4. Searcher

+## Detailed discussion
+### Distributed indexing and searching
+The two most common techniques used for data partitioning in distributed indexing are these below:

+1. Document partitioning: In document partitioning, all the documents collected by the web crawler are partitioned into subsets of documents.
+Each node then performs indexing on a subset of documents that are assigned to it.
+1. Term partitioning: The dictionary of all terms is partitioned into subsets, with each subset residing at a single node.
+For example, a subset of documents is processed and indexed by a node containing the term “search.”